CatalogueOfLife/portal/README.md

 The website is build with [Jekyll](https://jekyllrb.com/).
 If you want to run the project locally, then jekyll has a nice documentation of [how to get started](https://jekyllrb.com/docs/).
 `bundle install` and `bundle exec jekyll serve` should do the trick.
+Include `--draft` to also show draft posts.

 It is not necessary to run the project locally to change content.
 It is possible to simple edit the files through Github's interface.